ArasLabs/style-non-current-items/README.md

 11. Click **Import** in the top left corner.
 12. Close the Aras Package Import tool.

-You are now ready to login to Aras and check out the examples for customizing non-current items' forms.
+You are now ready to login to Aras and check out the examples for customizing 'non-current items' forms.

 ## Usage